TABLE OF CONTENTS

 Different industries are considered high risk for different reasons.
 In the case of the bail bonds sector, many companies encounter one or both of the following issues:

 - Financial Risk

 Reputational risk factors mean that there are aspects of the industry that are not so easy to talk about.
-For bail bonds this may often be the case.
-The topic of incarceration and dealing with less-than-savory individuals can leave a bad taste in an underwriters mouth when it comes to acceptance.
-They may not be too keen on taking on the risk when it could mean a high flight risk or a large amount of chargebacks.
+For bail bonds, this may often be the case.
+The topic of incarceration and dealing with less-than-savory individuals can leave a bad taste in an underwriter’s mouth when it comes to acceptance.
+They may not be too keen on taking on the risk when it could mean a high flight risk or a large number of chargebacks.